Ashwath1999/vaccination-portal-react/README.md

 ## Setup instructions

-1. Open the react application downloaded from the git repository.
+1. Open the react application downloaded from the git repository.<br>
-2. Navigate to the project directory: *cd React-Vaccination-Portal-App*
+2. Navigate to the project directory:<br> *cd React-Vaccination-Portal-App*
-3. Install dependencies using the following command: *npm install*
+3. Install dependencies using the following command:<br> *npm install*
-4. Start the frontend server using the following command: *npm run dev*
+4. Start the frontend server using the following command:<br> *npm run dev*
-5. The react application will be running at: *http://localhost:5173*
+5. The react application will be running at:<br> *http://localhost:5173*